dblock/code.dblock.org/_posts/2010/2010-01-09-living-in-adelaide-gmt930.markdown

 comments: true
 dblog_post_id: 76
 ---
-Someone kindly reported [a bug entitled "Times Rounding Off"](http://www.foodcandy.com/BugView.aspx?id=713) on [FoodCandy.com](http://www.foodcandy.com/).
+Someone kindly reported a bug entitled "Times Rounding Off" on FoodCandy.

 > _"I just created a new event, scheduled to start at 6:30 PM on December 14th.
 When it displays, it shows a start time of 6:00 PM.
 If I edit it, it shows 6:30 PM."_